estonkaranja/triangle-folder/README.md

 ## Features

-1.Project name
+-Project name
-2.Project Description
+-Project Description
-3.Author's information
+-Author's information
-4.Setup instructions -includes any scripts that need to be run if necessary 5.BDD
+-Setup instructions -includes any scripts that need to be run if necessary -BDD
-6.Technologies used
+-Technologies used
-7.contact information
+-contact information
-8.License and copyright information
+-License and copyright information
 ---

 ## Project name